MengXiangxi/BLOG/_posts/2021-07-06-PET-dynamics-roadmap.md

 - [Richard E. Carson](https://seas.yale.edu/faculty-research/faculty-directory/richard-e-carson)

 Carson is one of the pioneers in PET kinetic modeling.
-He earned his PhD in UCLA, and he must has some relationships with Michael Phelps or Edward Hoffman.
+He earned his PhD in UCLA, and he should have got some relationships with Michael Phelps or Edward Hoffman.
 Now he is leading a team in Yale.

 - Yun Zhou